John Harvey (rugby league): Playing career

 Harvey was a Manly junior who grew into a hard-hitting prop with a reputation for a high-arm action when making a shoulder charge.
 Harvey played in two grand-finals while at Manly, in the 1976 win over Parramatta.
 Harvey was selected to represent Australia for one Test in 1978 against New Zealand but spent the whole game on the interchange bench.
 He played in the 1978 NSWRFL season's Grand Final draw and subsequent win over Cronulla-Sutherland.
-Harvey had a further chance that year to play in an international when he was selected for the 1978 Kangaroo tour, but he created some controversy when he declined the selection due to personal reasons.
+Harvey had a further chance that year to play in an international when he was selected for the 1978 Kangaroo tour, but he created some controversy when he declined the selection for personal reasons.

 After receiving an offer which doubled his Manly pay-packet, Harvey signed with Easts in 1979.
 He played in Easts losing 1980 grand final side and remained with the club until the end of 1982 when he "went bush".
 In 1983, Harvey captain-coached the Tweed Heads Seagulls for a season, winning the Group 18 premiership as well as the Country Rugby League's Clayton Cup.

 Bob Fulton made Harvey an offer to return to Manly in 1984 but his playing contract wasn't extended for the following season and Harvey returned to country football once more.

 Harvey continued to play in NSW country leagues until 1992, with seasons at Forster-Tuncurry Hawks, Tweed Heads Seagulls and Wee Waa.
-He captain-coached the Tweed Head Seagulls to another Clayton Cup win in 1989.
+He captain-coached the Tweed Heads Seagulls to another Clayton Cup win in 1989.
 Harvey finished his playing career at Wee Waa, leading the team to a grand final victory in the Group 4 competition at the age of 37.